nsidc/earthaccess/docs/contributing/index.md

 - Your code is linted and formatted correctly
 - The documentation and `CHANGELOG.md` has been updated appropriately

-Then you can mark the pull request as ready for review!
+Then you can mark the pull request as ready for review! :tada: